steelmaker86/watchselfbot/README.md

 0.0.1 - +shutdown and +time were made AKA bot was made!
 0.0.2 - +antigrav and +info were made!
 0.0.3 - +lenny and +blank commands were made!
-0.0.4 - +minor rewrite + new config file!
+0.0.4 - minor rewrite + new config file!
+0.0.5 - RICHEMBED WAS ADDED TO +INFO!
+MAKE SURE YOUR DISCORD.PY IS UP TO DATE!